 Effective January 29, 2006, we adopted the fair value method of accounting for stock-based compensation arrangements in accordance with Financial Accounting Standards Board, or FASB, Statement No. 123(R), Share-Based Payment (FAS 123(R)), using the prospective method of transition.
 We use the Black-Scholes option pricing model which requires the input of assumptions.
 The assumptions include estimating the fair value of the company's common shares, the length of time employees will retain their vested stock options before exercising them (expected term), the estimated future volatility of the company's common stock over the expected term, and the number of options that will ultimately not complete their vesting requirements (forfeitures).
-Stock-based compensation expense is recognized on a straight-line basis over the requisite employee service period.
+Stockbased compensation expense is recognized on a straight-line basis over the requisite employee service period.
 Changes in assumptions can materially affect the estimate of fair value of stock-based compensation and consequently, the related amounts recognized in the consolidated financial statements.

 The fair value of our common shares at the time of option grants is determined by our board of directors based on all known facts and circumstances, including valuations prepared by a nationally recognized independent third-party appraisal firm.
 Future volatility estimates are based on the historical volatility of a peer group of publicly-traded companies.
-The expected term is based on the shortcut approach in accordance with SAB 107, Share-Based Payment.
-During fiscal 2006, we recorded \$665,000 of share-based compensation expense pursuant to the provisions of FAS 123(R).
+The expected time is based on the shortcut approach in accordance with SAB 107.
+Share-Based Payment.
+During fiscal 2006, we recorded \$665,000 of share-based compensation expenses pursuant to the provisions of FAS 123(R).
 Management's valuation model weighted-average assumptions are summarized in Note 11 of our consolidated financial statements.
-A 10% increase or decrease in the volatility assumption would have impacted the actual expense recorded by approximately \$100,000.
-At August 4, 2007, there was approximately \$8.7 million of unrecognized compensation expense related to unvested options of which approximately \$4.8 million and \$3.9 million related to performance and service vesting options, respectively.
+A 10% increase or decrease in the volatility assumption would have impacted the actual expense recorded \$4.8 million and \$3.9 million related to performance and service vesting options, respectively.
 The cost is expected to be recognized over a weighted-average period of approximately three years.